 However, there are now 11 Community National Schools in Ireland, run by local ETBs.
 Educate Together has some concerns that these schools do not provide a viable alternative to denominational education in Ireland.
 Educate Together believes that the CNS school model sanctions the segregation of young children.
 Furthermore, Educate Together is concerned that the existing Community National Schools are not sufficiently transparent, some of which have been in existence since 2008.
-There is also uncertainty surrounding the democratic nature of the schools.
+There is also uncertainty surrounding the democratic nature of the schools and the level of demand for this model of education.